Backgrounder on Smoke Detectors

 - The free electrons attach to other neutral molecules, becoming negative ions.

-- Two electrodes, or charged plates, attract the positive and negative ions, creating a small but steady current.
+- Two electrodes, or charged plates, attract the ions, creating a small but steady current.

 - Any smoke entering the chamber would interrupt the current and trigger the alarm.